gulp-cookery/gulp-chef/README.md

 See [streamqueue](https://www.npmjs.com/package/streamqueue) for details.

 ### pipe
-Provides `gulp.pipe()` functionality.
+Provides the same functionality of `gulp.pipe()`.
 Pipe streams from one sub task to another.

 ## Flow Controller